 - Email marketing automation and capabilities — drag-and-drop makes things simple; custom drip campaigns are easy to execute with audience behavior-based triggers and auto-tags.

-- HTML email templates — AWeber has over 700 responsive email templates, working just as well on mobile and desktop.
+- HTML email templates — AWeber has a handful of responsive email templates, working just as well on mobile and desktop.

-- Landing Page Builder — you can create incredible landing pages in minutes, with step-by-step instructions to guide you.
+- Landing Page Builder — you can create good looking landing pages in minutes, with step-by-step instructions to guide you.
 It has more than enough templates and images, and widgets are added with the mentioned drag-and-drop tool.